What Is Chemotherapy?

 Chemo damages or kills cancer cells.
 But it also can damage normal, healthy cells.
 This can lead to side effects.

-It's hard to know which side effects a person might have, how long they'll last, and when they'll end.
-They're different for each person, depending on the type of chemo drug used, the dose, and a person's general health.
+It's hard to know which side effects a child might have, how long they'll last, and when they'll end.
+They're different for each child, depending on the type of chemo drug used, the dose, and a child's general health.

 The good news is that most side effects are temporary.
 As the body's normal cells recover, the side effects start to go away.
-If you have side effects, talk with your doctor.
+If your child has side effects, talk with your doctor.
 Many common side effects of chemo can be treated or managed.

-After chemo, the doctor will check your health during follow-up checkups.
-The doctor will ask if you still have any side effects and will watch for any signs that the cancer is coming back.
+After chemo, the doctor will check your child's health during follow-up checkups.
+The doctor will ask if your child still has any side effects and will watch for any signs that the cancer is coming back.